seek-oss/docker-ecr-cache-buildkite-plugin/README.md

 An ECR repository to store the built Docker image will be created for you, if one doesn't already exist.

-This plugin sets the ECR lifecycle policy to ensure that only 10 images are stored.
-Additionally, images older than 30 days will automatically expire.
-Automatically expiring images ensures the cache remains somewhat up-to-date with patches.

 ## Example

 ### Basic usage